-The shape of newly created curves is determined automatically depending on where you click, and once you get used to this, it's a real time-saver!
+The shape of newly created curves depends on where you click, and once you get used to this, it's a real time-saver!
 Do you need a Notch curve?
 Just double-click in the far low area of the display.
 Want a Low Cut or High Cut filter?
 Double-click in the far left or far right areas.
 Shelving filter?
 Drag the yellow curve at the left or right end of the display.